 Symptom control/clinical remission is the resolution of active IBD symptoms.
-This type of remission may come with a higher long-term risk of flaring and treatment failure.
-This is because the treatments are focused on relieving your current symptoms rather than healing the damage and inflammation caused by your disease.
+This type of remission may come with a higher long-term risk of flaring and treatment failure compared with endoscopic or deep remission described below.
+This is because the treatments are focused on relieving your current symptoms, which can be helpful for patients to feel better.
+Other types of remission may target healing the damage and inflammation caused by your disease, as noted below.

 Mucosal healing refers to an absence of active disease seen during a colonoscopy (e.g., no ulcers, no bleeding).
-Aiming for mucosal healing reduces your risk of complications such as strictures and fistulas.
+Aiming for mucosal healing lowers your risk of complications such as strictures and fistulas.